 4. How long does it take to heat a plunge pool?

-- Solar heating: 1–2 days, depending on sunlight.
+- Solar heating:

 5. Is heating a plunge pool worth the investment?